faranalytics/port_agent/README.md

             }
         });

-        // The `hello_world` function call will be invoked in the Worker thread once the function is registered. const greeting = await agent.call<string>('hello_world', 'another'); // (3)
+        // The `hello_world` function call will be invoked in the worker thread once the function is registered. const greeting = await agent.call<string>('hello_world', 'another'); // (3)

         console.log(greeting); // (9)
     })();
-} else { // This is a Worker Thread.
+} else { // This is a worker Thread.

     function nowThrowAnError(message: string) {